Trending Topics

 Making jail operations more transparent

-Devices enabled with Corrections Mobile can increase transparency and efficiency by accurately recording resident and staff activity in a format that can be audited in real-time and maintained according to record retention policy, while at the same time reducing liability.
+Devices enabled with Corrections Mobile can increase transparency and efficiency by accurately recording inmate and staff activity in a format that can be audited in real-time and maintained according to record retention policy, while at the same time reducing liability.

 Regardless of your facility’s nature, responding to the chaotic reality of managing a corrections environment is made easier with Tyler Technologies’ Corrections Mobile.